 In regards to Farquaad's motivations, it's pretty simple: he's a self-hating bigot and hypocrite.
 He can't accept who he is on the outside, so he "compensates" and persecutes other fairy tale creatures out of said bigotry and self-loathing.

-Shrek says hold the Phone sometimes.
+Shrek says Hold the Phone sometimes.
 Why does he say that?
 They're not invented.

 You may as well ask how everyone knows modern pop songs and other cultural references, like Starbucks.
 Shrek's world isn't 100% medieval fantasy, it's an Anachronism Stew.

-Shrek's character really seems to ping-pong back and forth all over the place.
+Shrek's character seems to ping-pong back and forth all over the place.
 In the first movie, he hated being seen as nothing but "a big stupid, ugly ogre" and wished everyone could see him for his inner beauty.
 It was his entire motivation.
-But in the sequels, especially 3 and 4, he keeps going on and on about "Ogres don't do this," "Ogres don't do that," "I just want to be a plain old ogre again."
+But in the sequels, especially 3 and 4, he keeps going on and on about "Ogres don't do this," "Ogres don't do that," and "I just want to be a plain old ogre again."
 He switches from trying to defy the ogre stereotype to trying to aspire to it.

 Midlife crisis perhaps?

 Grass is greener?
 Looking for an excuse?
 Wants out?